Tk-Glitch/PKGBUILDS/wine-tkg-git/wine-tkg-userpatches/README.md

 *For example :* `ln -s /home/tkg/.config/frogminer/wine-tkg-userpatches/* wine-tkg-userpatches/`

-They need to be diffs against the targetted tree.
+They need to be diffs against the targeted tree.

-To specify the targetted tree, you need to give your patch the appropriate extension :
+To specify the targeted tree, you need to give your patch the appropriate extension :

 **!!
 Patches with unrecognized extension will get ignored !!**